Relationship Abuse Support

 - Taking over everyday tasks that most adults do for themselves.

 With time and support things can get better.
 If you or someone you know has been sexually assaulted don’t be afraid to ask for help.
-The Counseling and Testing Center provides free and confidential counseling for students and has counselors who specialize in helping people recover from sexual assault.
+The Counseling Center provides free and confidential counseling for students and has counselors who specialize in helping people recover from sexual assault.
 In addition, Student Victim Assistance offers confidential support and resources.
-The Counseling and Testing Center is available for walk-in appointments daily.
+The Counseling Center is available for walk-in appointments daily.
 Crisis counselors are also available to talk to after hours by phone at 404-413-1640.

 Some other resources for relationship abuse support: